 Metal lacrosse shafts come in 4 basic configurations with regards to their mixtures of metals which include: Alloy, Titanium, Scandium, & Krypto Alloy.
-The manufacturers essentially mix many of these metals together to achieve different strength to weight ratios, as well as price points.
+The manufacturers essentially mix many of these metals to achieve different strength to weight ratios, as well as price points.
 The shafts that have the most expensive materials, like titanium and scandium, deliver the best in class weight and strength that elite level players demand.
-Some of the other aluminum mixes come out a bit heavier, and are suitable for newer players who don't want to invest in a metal shaft until they are sure they like the feel of it.
+Some of the other aluminum mixes come out a bit heavier and are suitable for newer players who don't want to invest in a metal shaft until they are sure they like the feel of it.
 As a general rule, ask any coach or serious player, and they will advise you to get the LIGHTEST POSSIBLE SHAFT YOU CAN AFFORD THAT WILL STAND UP TO THE LEVEL OF PLAY FOR YOUR AGE AND ABILITY.
-This rule holds true especially for advancing youth players.
+This rule holds true, especially for advancing youth players.
 You want the entire stick to be as light as possible to foster easier ball handling, and that always starts with the shaft.
 The good news is that in recent years, many manufacturers have come out with a host of ultra-light shafts that won’t break the bank.
 Here is a list of our Pro's picks for some of the best metal lacrosse shafts.

 Maverik makes some of the best metal options available.
-They use some of the best materials in the game, Scandium-Titanium alloy to make their signature Military Grade strenght.
+They use some of the best materials in the game, Scandium-Titanium alloy to make their signature Military Grade strength.
 One of our Pro's favorites is the Apollo lacrosse shaft.
 This is the lightest shaft in the Maverik family and delivers maximum shot velocity.
 Another Pro favorite is the Maverik A1 lacrosse shaft.
-This shaft is an offensive weapon and is made with Scandium alloy and has a thinner wall thickness for an extremely light weight feel.
+This shaft is an offensive weapon and is made with Scandium alloy and has a thinner wall thickness for an extremely lightweight feel.
 You really can't go wrong with any of the metal lacrosse shafts in the Maverik family.
 They are all time tested and Pro approved.

 So the question is carbon composite or metal?
-Our Pro's Lax believe that most advancing youth players will benefit from the light-weight consistency of metal shafts.
+Our Lax Pro's believe that most advancing youth players will benefit from the light-weight consistency of metal shafts.
 Once you start to shoot over 80 MPH, its time to explore carbon composite and see if it fits your game.
-Most defensive players opt for the strength and stiffness of metal, but those who tend to bend a lot of metal poles will revert to carbon as it it does not bend, it only snaps.
+Most defensive players opt for the strength and stiffness of metal, but those who tend to bend a lot of metal poles will revert to carbon as it does not bend, it only snaps.
 Questions?
 Talk to a Pro, 855-255-5294.